SysKitTeam/docs-point/storage-management/free-up-storage.md

   * **The Clean Up File Versions action (2)** is now available on the right side of the screen.
   * **Clicking the arrow** next to the Clean Up File versions action provides several clean up actions:
     * **Old File Versions (3)** - lets you clean up old file versions based on the value you set up in Settings.
-    * **Number of File Versions (4)** - lets you clean up a number of old file versions based on the value you set up in Settings.
+    * **Number of File Versions (4)** - lets you clean up several old file versions based on the value you set up in Settings.
-      * For more details on setting up these values, take a look at the [Configure Storage Management article](../configuration/configure-storage-management.md).
+      * For more details on setting up these values, look at the [Configure Storage Management article](../configuration/configure-storage-management.md).
     * **All but the last file versions (5)** - lets you clean up all versions of the files, except for the most recent one.
 Clean Up Action on Site Storage Metrics Report

 {% hint style="information" %}
-**Please note**: Completing the cleanup action from the Storage Metrics report cleans up all files that are located at the selected site or sites.
+**Please note**: Completing the cleanup action from the Storage Metrics report cleans up all files located at the selected site or sites.
 Freeing up space from one specific file or files on the site is possible from the [Site Storage Metrics](#clean-up-action-on-site-storage-metrics-report) and [File Storage Details](#clean-up-action-on-site-storage-metrics-report) reports.
 {% endhint %}

 ![Storage Metrics Report- Clean Up File Versions](../.gitbook/assets/optimize-storage-storage-metrics-report-cleanup.png)

 * **Clicking any of the Clean Up options opens the Clean Up File Versions pop-up (1)**
-  * The information on the pop-up slightly varies depending whether you're cleaning up file versions older than X months, cleaning up all but the last X file versions or cleaning up all but the latest file version, however the options available for the clean up are the same.
+  * The information on the pop-up slightly varies depending on whether you're cleaning up file versions older than X months, cleaning up all but the last X file versions, or cleaning up all but the latest file version; however, the options available for the clean up are the same.
 * To premanantly delete the file(s), check the **Permanantly delete checkbox (2)**; doing this instantly frees up space for your site.
     * If the checkbox is not selected, the file(s) are sent to the site's Recycle bin for the defined retention period; doing this does not instantly free up space for your site, and the space is only cleared once the file(s) are removed from recycle bin.
 * **Type Clean Up (3)** in the the available space to proceed.